Connecting Meraki Network to Aviatrix Transit Network¶

 - Click “Add New” to configure the Site2Cloud connection to the same VGW that is already connected to Aviatrix Transit Networks.

-- Click on Site2Cloud > Diagnostics page and verify that the IPsec tunnel is established between Aviatrix GW and the VGW.
+- Click on the Site2Cloud > Diagnostics page and verify that the IPsec tunnel is established between Aviatrix GW and the VGW.

 Adjust security groups and update AWS route tables¶